 - “I will never forget your words during our first official meeting: ‘Now that you’re in my lab, I am forever your advocate.
 I will always be on your team, and you never have to prove yourself to me’.”

-3. Validate students by demonstrating interest in their research and ideas.
+3. Validate students by demonstrating respect for their research and ideas.

 - “You have indulged me by listening to my weird thoughts and ideas and have always been very polite in your approach to rejecting the unreasonable thoughts.”